-3 1/2 cups flour
+- 3½ cups flour

-1 tsp salt
+- 1 tsp salt

-1 cup solid shortening (margarine, butter, Crisco, or a combination)
+- 1 cup solid shortening (margarine, butter, Crisco, or a combination)

-3/4 cup cool water (more or less) not cold
+- ¾ cup cool water (more or less) not cold

-Combine the flour and salt into the bowl of a food processor.
-Cut the shortening into 8 pieces Put shortening into the processor.
+- Combine the flour and salt into the bowl of a food processor.
+Cut the shortening into 8 pieces.
+Put shortening into the processor.
 Pulse until the mixture looks like small peas, with the shortening being totally incorporated into the flour.

-Pour half the water in and process for about 20 seconds.
+- Pour in half the water in and process for about 20 seconds.
 Continue adding the water until it comes together in a soft ball of dough.

 - Take a handful of flour and sprinkle it over a flat dry surface.
 Put a ball of the dough in the middle of the flour.
 Coat your rolling pin with flour.
 Start rolling the dough with the pin, turning the dough to get a round shape.
 This may take several passes over the dough, turning this way and that.
 Flip the dough over carefully, adding flour to your surface as needed.
 Finish rolling on this side to make a circle that is 4” bigger than your pan.